 The young adult and their parents need support in many ways.
 Both can greatly increase the speed and success of this transition by joining a Failure To Launch treatment program.
 As the parent of someone that is soon to enter adulthood, I am passionately committed to this issue.
 I’ve developed a well structured and effective Failure To Launch treatment program called Light The Fuse.
 This group provides a safe and accepting environment that removes isolation, and creates camaraderie.
 Then we can offer useful support and tools needed to revitalize you, or your loved one, on their life journey.
 The experienced and compassionate professionals at Sirona Therapy help our clients push past their obstacles and limitations to start leading more purposeful and fulfilling lives.

-We Are Here To Help Your Child Thrive!
+We Are Here To Help Yound Adults Thrive!

 Jennifer L. Zauner, LCSWR